francisy9/hs-cli/README.md

-Play Card: p (card index) (row position)
+Play Card: `p (card index) (row position)`

-(`p 0 4` will play player one's index 0 card onto the bottom row's index four position.)
+`p 0 4` will play player one's index 0 card onto the bottom row's index four position

+Note: Playing cards expend mana, so you can only play cards your remaining mana allows (see show hand command)

+You can only play cards onto your empty board spaces, i.e. player one cannot play units onto the top row.

-Attack: a (ally row position) (enemy row position) [To attack enemy hero use index 7]
+Attack: `a (ally row position) (enemy row position)` [To attack enemy hero use index 7]

-(`a 3 6` will use the bottom row's index 3 card to attack top row's index 6 unit, remember to check the remaining moves of the unit)
+`a 3 6` will use the bottom row's index 3 card to attack top row's index 6 unit

+`a 0 7` will use bottom row's index 0 unit to attack enemy hero

+Note: Units can only attack after they are played but they also need a turn to get ready (check `moves` attribute of unit)

-End Turn: e
+End Turn: `e`

-(`e` will end player one's turn and allow player two to take their turn)
+`e` will end player one's turn and allow player two to take their turn

-Print Board: pb
+Print Board: `pb`

-(`pb` will display the current board state alongside player health and mana)
+`pb` will display the current board state alongside player health and mana

-Show Hand: s
+Show Hand: `s`

-(`s` will show player one's remaining mana and cards in hand)
+`s` will show player one's remaining mana and cards in hand